GerbenBeintema/metaSS-code-repo/README.md

 This repository contains the code used to create the numerical examples shown in the pre-print paper:

-* Gerben I Beintema, Maarten Schoukens and Roland Tóth "Meta-State-Space Learning: An Identification Approach for Stochastic Dynamical Systems"
+* Gerben I Beintema, Maarten Schoukens and Roland Tóth "Meta-State-Space Learning: An Identification Approach for Stochastic Dynamical Systems", https://arxiv.org/abs/2307.06675

 ## Requirements